amicaldo/pam_oauth2_device/README.md

 KbdInteractiveAuthentication yes
 ```

+You might want to add `PermitRootLogin yes` to allow login with the root account.

 It is also possible to combine multiple authentication methods.
 For example,
 with `AuthenticationMethods publickey,keyboard-interactive`
 both public key and interactive authentication are required.